SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 This refers to the config map that we're about to create in this step, containing the same `VCAP_SERVICES` environment variable based access credentials as earlier.

-Providing you already have the `default-env.json` file (if you've already run the CAP brain service locally, you will have), you can create the config map and deploy it in a single step, again using the `k` script.
+You'll need a `default-env.json` file.
+If you've already run the CAP brain service locally, you will have it.
+If not, follow the instructions in [Generating a default-env.json file](default-env-gen.md) before continuing.

+You can create the config map and deploy it in a single step, again using the `k` script.
 Here's an example invocation:

 ```
-$ ./k configmap
+user: brain $ ./k configmap
 Creating and deploying config map to k8s
 configmap/appconfigcap configured
 ```